servicemeshinterface/smi-spec/apis/traffic-access/v1alpha4/traffic-access.md

 ## Example implementation for L7

 The following implementation shows four services api, website, payment and prometheus.
-It shows how it is possible to write fine grained TrafficTargets which allow access to be controlled by route and source.
+It shows how it is possible to write fine grained TrafficAccesss which allow access to be controlled by route and source.

 ```yaml